kogakure/website-hugo-stefanimhoff.de/app/content/articles/2020-03-14-everyday-carry.md

 ## Laguiole en Aubrac Pocket Knife

-I bought this [Laguiole en Aubrac](http://www.laguiole-en-aubrac.fr/) pocket knife a few years ago and it is always in my right pocket.
+I bought my [Laguiole en Aubrac](http://www.laguiole-en-aubrac.fr/) pocket knife a few years ago and it is always in my right pocket.
 It’s a traditional french knife handmade by artists from Aubrac.
 Every knife is a unique piece and the artist carves a special pattern on the back of the knife.
 It’s available in all price ranges.
 Mine is made from juniper wood.

 I always carry one, because [Every Man Should Carry a Pocket Knife](https://www.artofmanliness.com/articles/every-man-should-carry-a-pocket-knife/).